arteys/MSLASpheroidStamp/README.md

 #### Process
 1. Melt the agar/agarose solution, preferably bring to a boil
-2. Using a paster pipette, transfer the gel to the silicone moulds, spreading it gently over the surface, large bubbles can be sucked up with the pipette
+2. Using a paster pipette, transfer the gel to the silicone molds, spreading it gently over the surface, large bubbles can be sucked up with the pipette
-3. If you use a silicone mould with a small size of micropins (300 um), air bubbles often get stuck on them, which spoil the agarose mould.
-To get rid of them mould should be ‘ironed’ for example with a 10-200 tip (Watch the video below).
+3. If you use a silicone mold with a small size of micropins (300 um), air bubbles often get stuck on them, which spoil the agarose mold.
+To get rid of them mold should be ‘ironed’ for example with a 10-200 tip (Watch the video below).
-4. Agarose hardens for 10-20 minutes, after which the mould can be carefully removed from the mould and transferred to a plate cell 6-well plate cell or a suitable dish.
+4. Agarose hardens for 10-20 minutes, after which the mold can be carefully removed from the mold and transferred to a plate cell 6-well plate cell or a suitable dish.
-5. Agarose moulds are ready for cell seeding
+5. Agarose molds are ready for cell seeding